 Backing up data on a regular basis is the responsibility of every employee.
 With advances in technology and reduced cost in storage media, the process has become easier and faster than ever before.
-LIS recommends that you backup your computer at least once every month.
-Backing up data to an online file storage service, CD-RWs, or other media on a PC is covered in this LIS training documentation.
+ITS recommends that you backup your computer at least once every month.
+Backing up data to an online file storage service, CD-RWs, or other media on a PC is covered in this ITS training documentation.

 The primary reason for backing up your data is that failures happen.
 To be ready for computer failures, we want you to backup your data.
 A backup procedure is easiest to carry out if all the files that need to be copied are in one upper-level folder instead of scattered here and there.
 That folder is simply copied to a CD-RW or a network drive.
 When a big computer problem occurs, you may get a new computer, or your old one may be taken away to be “reformatted.”
 Either way, you will get back a computer with program files on it and your data files will be restored either from the old hard drive or from your backup.

-It is recommended that you store confidential information on your home network share rather than on your computer.
+It is recommended that you store confidential information on your home network share or Google Drive rather than on your computer.
 You may store all of your data on the network where it is backed up daily for you by a nightly schedule and where it cannot be lost if your computer crashes or is stolen.
 There are many network shares available, depending upon who else you want able to see the documents.
 For more information on network shares, read the article XP Network Shares or Vista Network Shares.

 Any data that is on your computer should be placed in the “Documents” folder on your computer’s hard drive and the “Documents” folder should be backed up on a regular basis.
 Some files are not stored under “Documents”, such as Firefox bookmarks, Internet Explorer (IE) favorites, Start Menu shortcuts, and any files/folders/shortcuts saved on the desktop to name a few.

-If you store some of your files on an online file storage service such as Google Docs or Dropbox, those files are automatically backed up for you on secure servers.
+If you store some of your files on an online file storage service such as Google Drive or Dropbox, those files are automatically backed up for you on secure servers.
 Often, changes made to files can be undone, and files can even be undeleted.
 Additionally, files stored on these services can be accessed from any computer connected to the Internet, and it’s easy to share files with anyone who needs them.

 The CD-RW drive in your computer is advantageous because it can be saved to, or “burned” multiple times when using a CD-RW CD.
 That means that you can modify files already on the CD and add new files at a later date.